 Graham Davies, ICT4LT Editor, Thames Valley University, UK.
 Graham has been interested in Machine Translation since 1976.

 Human Language Technologies (HLT) is a relatively new term that embraces a wide range of areas of research and development in the sphere of what used to be called Language Technologies or Language Engineering.
 The aim of this module is to familiarise the student with key areas of HLT, including a range of Natural Language Processing (NLP) applications.
 NLP is a general term used to describe the use of computers to process information expressed in natural (i.e. human) languages.
 The term NLP is used in a number of different contexts in this document and is one of the most important branches of HLT.
-There is a Special Interest Group in Language Processing, NLP SIG, within the EUROCALL professional association, and a Special Interest Group in Intelligent Computer Assisted Language Instruction, ICALI, within the CALICO professional association.
+There is a Special Interest Group in Language Processing, NLP SIG, within the EUROCALL professional association, and a Special Interest Group in Intelligent Computer Assisted Language Instruction (ICALL) within the CALICO professional association.
 Both have similar aims, namely to further research in a number of areas that are mentioned in this module, such as:

 All of the above are areas of research that have produced results which have proven, are proving and will prove very useful in the field of Computer Assisted Language Learning.